lokpoon/LunaSim-Document/_sources/overview.md

 - File names are indicated in pink text, for example `xxx.csv`.
 - File pathways names are indicated in italics, for example, _Pi/Desktop/control_moon_
-- Column names are also indicated in italics with single quote mark, for example, '_datetime_'.
+- Column names are also indicated in italics with single quote marks, for example, '_datetime_'.
 - R code, Python code, or terminal commands are shown in boxes.
 For example,
     ```
     this is a line of code